sndpl/msx-basic-kun-turbo-manual/md/MSX-BASIC_Kun_Part_3.md

         By executing "CLEAR character variable area, & HF380", the upper limit of the free area can be brought to the limit of the system area.
 However, this is tricking the MSX system into increasing the free area, so there is no guarantee if you are using a disk or installing a machine language program.
 Also, if the hook area of address &HFD9F (H.TIMI, 1/60 second interval timer interrupt hook) is not &HC9, it means that you are reading the program under address &HF380 by timer interrupt, so be sure to use this hook as &HC9.
 Please rewrite to and then execute CLEAR.

-## [12] Internal format of variables
+## 12. Internal format of variables

 Here, for those who want to use it more advanced, we will explain how to express the inside of variables.
-I will reveal.

-・ Integer type
+- Integer type
     It is expressed in 2 bytes.
-The expression method is the same as the 16-bit data of Z80 / R800, but the MSB (most significant bit) is the sign flag.
+The expression method is the same as the 16-bit data of Z80 / R800, but the MSB (Most Significant Bit) is the sign flag.

-・ Real number type
+- Real number type
     It is expressed in 3 bytes.
 The expression method is exponential part, mantissa part Low, mantissa part Hi from the youngest address.
 The relationship between the exponential part and the mantissa part is as follows.

-    Mantissa x 2 ^ Exponent
+        Mantissa x 2 ^ Exponent part

     In the index part, 80H becomes 0, and when it is minus 1st power, it becomes 7FH.

-    Index:… -2 -1 0 +1 +2…
+        Index:                  …   -2  -1  0   +1  +2…
         Internal representation:…   7E  7F  80  81  82…

     The mantissa is represented by a number greater than or equal to 0.5 and less than 1.
 In other words, MSB is 0.5, then 0.25, and so on.
 Expressed this way, the MSB will always be 1.
     Then, this bit becomes meaningless, so I decided to use it as a sign flag.
 So, to actually refer to memory and find out the value of that variable

         (Mantissa part +0.5) × 2 ^ Exponent part

     or

         (Mantissa part-0.5) × 2 ^ Exponent part

     Will be calculated.
     The contents of the mantissa are as follows.

                             MSB                                     LSB
         Bits:               15      14      13      12      11…
-    Expression value: Code 2 ^ -2 2 ^ -3 2 ^ -4 2 ^ -5…

-" example "
+        Expression value:   Code    2^-2    2^-3    2^-4    2^-5…

+    ___Example___
-The number 1 is expressed as follows.
+    The number 1 is expressed as followed.
     First, start with the expression "1 × 2 ^ 0".
 First, 1 is a number that does not fit in the mantissa, so increase the exponent by one to make the mantissa smaller.
 Since the exponent part is expressed as 2 to the Nth root, raising the exponent part by 1 means dividing the mantissa part by 2. in short,

         (1 ÷ 2) × 2 ^ (0 + 1) = 0.5 × 2 ^ 1

     is.
 In addition, 0.5 is automatically added to the mantissa, so in the internal representation

         (0.5-0.5) × 2 ^ 1 = 0 × 2 ^ 1

     Will be.
 If this is expressed in hexadecimal according to the internal format mentioned earlier,

         81H, 00H, 00H

     Will be.
 If it is -1, the sign of the mantissa is inverted, so

         81H, 00H, 80H

     is.
 With this representation method, "0" cannot be represented by the mantissa.
 Therefore, when the exponent part is "0", it is processed so that it is a real number "0".
 The mantissa at this time has no meaning regardless of the value.

-・ Character type
+- Character type
     Character variables are represented by 256 bytes.
 The first byte contains the length of the string.
 The actual character data is stored in the 2nd to 256th bytes.
 The address indicated by VARPTR indicates the part containing the length of the character string.